h5bp/Front-end-Developer-Interview-Questions/README.md

 ```javascript
 duplicate([1,2,3,4,5]); // [1,2,3,4,5,1,2,3,4,5]
 ```
-* Why is it called a Ternary expression, what does the word "Ternary" indicate?
+* Why is it called a Ternary operator, what does the word "Ternary" indicate?
 * What is `"use strict";`? what are the advantages and disadvantages to using it?
 * Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, **"buzz"** at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`
 * Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?